adrianleh/adrianleh.github.io/_pages/about.md

   * Hack & Söhne, Karlsruhe, Germany
   * talKIT - The technology symposium  is a student organisation that annually organizes the largest European student technology symposium and is the parent organization of Hack & Söhne.
 In my role I got to represent Hack & Söhne both internally and externally.
 During my time two sucessful events were run and the stability of the organization was ensured.

-* May 2016 - Nov 2017 Webmaster at sports club
+* May 2016 - Nov 2017 Webmaster at Local Sports Club
   * TFC Ludwigshafen, Ludwigshafen am Rhein, Germany